-The buildings, gardens and a section of the nature trail are accessible to wheelchairs and there is a fully accessible toilet.
-We welcome visitors with special needs.
+We welcome visitors who have a disability.
+The building and the gardens are accessible and a section of the nature trail is also accessible to wheelchair users.
+There is a fully accessible toilet.

 Visitors are welcome to bring dogs so long as they are kept on a lead.
 We kindly ask owners to clean up after the dog as necessary.

 Admission tickets can be purchased on arrival and advance booking is not required.
 However, if you wish to book tickets online you can do so here.

 Celtic Gardens Walk & Sun Trails